heedy/connectordb-chrome/README.md

-# connectordb-chrome
-Chrome data-logging extension
+# Chrome extension

+This extension currently does not support anything but connectordb.com

+Pull requests will happily be accepted making it compatible with self-hosted servers.